bytedance/ipmb/README.md

 ### Label

-Label is the description of an endpoint, and a message can be routed to an endpoint with a specific label.
+Label is the description of an endpoint, and a message can be routed to an endpoint with a `LabelOp`.
 A label can contain multiple elements, such as `label!("renderer", "codec")`.

 ### Selector